LucyGaler/easy-english/01、Everyday Life Conversations.md

 Can you please tell me how much the membership fee at this gym is?

-It's $35 per month.
+It's 35 dollars per month.
 If you choose to pay annually, you'll only need to pay $350.

 That sounds good.
 What are your opening hours?